 Alternative or additional performance criteria for discharges from development sites as specified in local studies (i.e. a SBSMP or CMP) must be included in the ESCP.
+An ESCP forms part of a Site Based Stormwater Management Plan outlined in PSP - Stormwater Management.

-The Best Practice Erosion and Sediment Control Manual developed by the International Erosion Control Association should be adopted to prepare Erosion and Sediment Control Plans and the design of associated mitigation measures including temporary sediment basins.
+The Best Practice Erosion and Sediment Control-Manual\Guideline developed by the International Erosion Control Association shouldmust be adopted to prepare referenced in the preparation of Erosion and Sediment Control Plans and the design of associated management and mitigation measures, including temporary sediment basins.